 COVID-19 outbreak: What is BCG vaccine?
 How will it help in fight against Coronavirus

-New Delhi, Apr 13: Several researchers are seen to be muddled to find new vaccines to fight the spread of the novel coronavirus.
+New Delhi, Apr 13: Several researchers are seen to be muddled to find new vaccines to fight the novel coronavirus.
 During this time, a vaccine that is more than a century years old has come to researchers' interests.

 The Bacillus Calmette-Guerin vaccine, which was initially developed to fight tuberculosis (TB), is being studied by the researchers in clinical trials around the world.